ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 If multiple ranges using the same IP protocol were to overlap, some routing table implementations might reject them.
 To prevent overlap, the ranges are ordered; this places the burden on the sender and makes verification by the receiver much simpler.
-If an IP Address Range A precedes an IP address range B in the same ROUTE_ADVERTISEMENT capsule, they MUST follow these requirements:
+If an IP Address Range A precedes an IP Address Range B in the same ROUTE_ADVERTISEMENT capsule, they MUST follow these requirements:

 * IP Version of A MUST be less than or equal than IP Version of B